xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 Many PPLs are available for this kind of work, such as [Stan](https://mc-stan.org/), [PyMC](https://www.pymc.io/), [Tensorflow Probability](https://www.tensorflow.org/probability), [NumPyro](http://pyro.ai/numpyro/) etc.

-With probabilistic programming language in hand, the Bayesian then follows the "Bayesian workflow" below, performing each of the various steps as part of their analysis.
+With a probabilistic programming language in hand, the Bayesian then follows the "Bayesian workflow" below, performing each of the various steps as part of their analysis.

 ![Bayesian Workflow](https://bayesiancomputationbook.com/_images/Bayesian_workflow.png)